mcdonc/breakonthru/README.txt

 trigger with AC power fluctuations (hilariously the call button would trigger when I turned my soldering iron or box fan on or off).
 I didn't get to the bottom of this, but switching to gpiozero made the problem go away.

+Why is the callbutton bouncetime "2"?
+2 means 2 milliseconds.
+In my configuration, the callbutton itself is hooked up to a relay, so it's the relay's mechanical switch that is being measured by the bounce time, not the actual call button's mechanical switch.
+The relay has a very low bouncetime of about 400 microseconds (I measured it with a scope), so 2 milliseconds is plenty.
+You may need to change this if you use some other method of relaying the call button into the Pi or if your relay is somehow terrible.